NgModules help organize an application into cohesive blocks of functionality.

 CoreModule in the root

-CoreModule in any module other than the root
+CoreModule in any other module.

 CoreModule a pure services module with no